 If you are shy or introverted, a dog can help kill the awkwardness in social situations.
-As two dogs greet together, there is obviously a chance that you will share a word or two with the person.
+As two dogs greet together, there is a chance that you will share a word or two with the person.
 This way, you can start initiating conversations, and it can help build your confidence.

 Dogs Help Keep Depression and Sadness at Bay

-A dog and human bond are all about the heart and emotions that are above mere words.
+A dog and human bond are all about the heart and emotions above mere words.
 Waking up in the morning is more fun when you know your dog will be waiting for you to open your eyes.
 As soon as you wake up and smile at him, he will lick your face and wag his tail with all his strength.

 You then giggle and cuddle him and jump out of bed.
 You will freshen up and then take him for a walk.
-Your everyday routine with your dog is sure to improve both your physical and mental health.
+Your everyday routine with your dog is sure to improve your physical and mental health.

 Dogs make your life better and happier, and happy life is always better.
 They make you smile more and feel loved.
 There is so much that you can learn from them.
-Such as, they always live in the moment and find happiness, even the smallest of smallest things, be it chasing a ball or sitting quietly beside you as you sip your evening tea.
+Such as, they forever live in the moment and find happiness, even the smallest of smallest things, be it chasing a ball or sitting quietly beside you as you sip your evening tea.
 Dogs are contented and selfless.
 They teach us that life is really short and you need to enjoy every day to its fullest.